 Preparation is most important: Preparation is much more important than the practices of Kundalini Awakening themselves.
 If one skips the basics and the preparation of body, breath, and mind, then the surge of energy can be more disruptive than beneficial.
 In the Himalayan tradition Yoga, Vedanta, and Tantra go together, with a solid foundation being built first.
 The practices of Yoga Nidra and bhuta shuddhi (chakra meditation) can be quite useful.

+Prana normally flows in either Ida or Pingala: Our energy system is usually more active in either the left or right sides, which are the Ida and Pingala.
+Of the thousands of energy channels (nadis), three are most important: Ida, Pingala, and Sushumna (sometimes called "silver cord"), which is the central channel, and the most important.
 Solar and lunar breaths: The breath and the underlying energy, or Prana, usually flow predominantly on one side or other, the left or the right.
 Breath predominantly in the left nostril is described as cool, and sometimes referred to as feminine.
 The flow of Prana on the left is the lunar, and is called Ida.
 Breath flowing predominantly in the right nostril is described as hot, and sometimes referred to as masculine.
 The flow of Prana on the right is the solar, and is called Pingala.

 Nostril dominance shifts: Usually we believe that we are breathing through both nostrils, although breath is normally dominant in one or the other.
 The dominance shifts from time to time during the day.
 For one with a well balanced body and mind, that shift of nostril dominance happens approximately once in ninety minutes.
 For other people, the shift may be much different.
 Sometimes one can be so off balance that one nostril remains dominant, which is a symptom of some physical, mental, or emotional difficulties.